-In order to use this, you need to provide these attributes: * Street * City * State * Postal Code * Country
+In order to use this, you need to provide data for all or some of these attributes:

-The Country attribute is mandatory, while in general it would be good to have at least City or Postal Code, and state if that is relevant for that country.
+The Country or Country Code attribute is mandatory, while in general it would be good to have at least City or Postal Code, and State if that is relevant for that country.

 Once you open the page, you see the locations for which the coordinates are still needed, via checkbox Request Geo-code, in table Location Data.
-You can retrieve the Geo-coordinates for all the selected locations via the page action Retrieve Geo-coordinates for all location.
+You can retrieve the Geo-coordinates for all the selected locations via the page action Retrieve Geo-coordinates.
 This uses the Street, City, Postal Code, State, and Country to obtain the coordinates, together with more details on that location.
 Once you have inspected those results, you need to save them via the Save Location Data page action menu.
 This saves the data so that it can be retrieved the next time you are loading this Excel file.

-This map displays all locations based on their coordinates.
+This map displays all locations, for the selected countries, based on their coordinates.
 The location selected in the map or in table Location Data is highlighted in green.
 It can help you to inspect the solution provided by the geo-coding service.
 If a location has not been geo-coded, Data Navigator shows a red circle in the center of the earth, an visual indicator that data is still missing.

-The table contains all locations together with detailed information on this location.
+The table contains all locations, for the selected countries, together with detailed information on this location.
 There are three types of data in this table:

 The input data that describes this location: Street, City, Postal Code, State, and Country.
 This data can be edited if that is needed to get better results.

 Output data from the geo-code service.
-This includes Longitude, Latitude, importance, Size, Count, Name, Class, Type, Date, City, State, Country, Postal Code, Country Code.
+This includes Longitude, Latitude, Importance, Size, Count, Name, Class, Type, Date, City, State, Country, Postal Code, Country Code.